 Can You Make Money With The Kiwi.com Affiliate Program?

-There's plenty of ways to make money with Kiwi.com, but before you get started you have to sign up for their program.
-Kiwi.com enlisted the help of CJ who's a 3rd party company that manages their affiliate program.
-To get started, learn more about their affiliate program by visiting their website here.
+There’s plenty of ways to make money with Kiwi.com, but before you get started you have to sign up for their program.
+Kiwi.com enlisted the help of the CJ.com affiliate network, who’s a 3rd party company that manages their affiliate program.

 As soon as your CJ Affiliate account is opened, you can navigate to the “Advertisers” tab and search for Kiwi.com.
 This will allow you to apply for Kiwi.com’s affiliate program. once Kiwi.com has approved you then you’re ready to start advertising.